HDA brings together a highly accomplished network of researchers, clinicians and health and education services.

 - Former HDA Scholar (awarded a top-up PhD scholarship in our 2009 second cohort)

-- Manager, Intergovernmental Relations and Sector Engagement in the Commissioning, Performance and Disability Directorate at the Department for Child Protection
+- Senior Manager, Disability and Development Services in the Strategy, Partnerships and Reform Directorate at the Department for Child Protection

 The HDA scholars program offers unique research training opportunities including networking, mentorship and translational research practicum placements to enhance and broaden career development.